 The same pattern was known to the Greek poets and philosophers, Homer and Hesiod both speaking of the Golden Chain connecting Olympus and earth, and later Greek mystical writers referred to it as the Hermetic Chain.
 This passing on of the torch of light from hand to hand has always been, and always will be — as long as the call comes from the hearts of men.

-(From Fountain-Source of Occultism; reprinted Sunrise magazine, Novmeber 1975.
-Copyright © 1975 by Theosophical University Press.)
+(From Sunrise magazine, Novmeber 1975.
+Reprinted from Fountain-Source of Occultism; Copyright © 1975 by Theosophical University Press)